European Federation of Centres of Research and Information on Sectarianism: History

 FECRIS was formed as a French non-profit association, founded in Paris on 30 June 1994 at the request of the French anti-sect association UNADFI (National Union of Associations for the Defence of Family and the Individual), after the 1993 Congress on Sectarianism in Barcelona.
 FECRIS serves as an umbrella organization for groups which investigate the activities of groups they consider cults in Europe, and it describes itself as "politically, philosophically and religiously neutral".
 The first president of FECRIS was Dr. Jacques Richard, succeeded by Friedrich Griess.
-The organization began in 1994 with representation from 10 different countries in Europe.
+The organization began in 1994 with representation from 10 European countries.
 The group's first meeting was held in Paris in October 1994.
-Its second meeting in April 1995 was attended by individuals from six different countries.
+Its second meeting in April 1995 was attended by individuals from six countries.
 At the meeting, the organization decided to focus on research, and stated "the legal aspects of family/cult relationships should be the first subject for research by an appropriate university or professional department".

 At a meeting held in Germany in 1996, the organization recommended perusing recent court decisions for information that could be of use to individuals involved in groups researched by FECRIS.
 By 1999, FECRIS had established a website, located at www.fecris.org.
 The organization's president, Jean Nokin, traveled with the vice president to a meeting of the American Family Foundation (now the International Cultic Studies Association) in April 2000, where they presented on the topic of "Cults and the Millennium".
-By May 2001, FECRIS had 36 member organizations in 24 different countries.
+By May 2001, FECRIS had 36 member organizations in 24 countries.
 A June 2001 meeting in Paris dealt with the impact of membership in controversial religious groups, issues of litigation against cults, and safety of youth involved in such groups.
 The organization held a May 2002 meeting in Barcelona on the topic of "Children and Cults".

 As of 2003 the government of France provided funding to the organization.
 In March 2005, the Council of Europe's Standing Committee of the Parliamentary Assembly granted FECRIS advisory status.
 In 2009, FECRIS was granted "ECOSOC Special Consultative Status" by the United Nations.